 If your pooch is prone to ear infections or seems to have a lot of wax build up, you may be wondering if you can use hydrogen peroxide to clean a dog’s ears.

 After all, over the counter drops for humans’ ears contain peroxide solutions.
 So is it a good way to clean out your dog’s ears?

 The short answer is that vets disagree about whether hydrogen peroxide is a safe and effective choice for cleaning your dog’s ears.
 Here’s why.

 Some Vets Say Hydrogen Peroxide Is Okay To Use

 Many veterinarians say yes, you can use hydrogen peroxide to clean your dog’s ears, but they advise to do so under medical supervision.

-Hydrogen peroxide can kill forms of bacteria that can cause ear infections, which will leave your dog earache free.
+Hydrogen peroxide can kill forms of bacteria that can cause ear infections, which may leave your dog earache free.

 Some Vets Say It’s Not Okay To Use

-Other veterinarians are not so keen on the idea of using hydrogen peroxide to clean dog ears or to treat ear infections.
+Other vets are not so keen on the idea of using hydrogen peroxide to clean dog ears or treat ear infections.
 The reason experts are wary of using it is because of how it works chemically.